 Day 10: Explore the Tasman Valley before saying farewell to your trip mates in Christchurch.

 Before turning east to Canterbury we will explore the Tasman Valley.
 The Tasman Glacier is the longest glacier in New Zealand.
 It is rapidly retreating and has an astonishing melt water lake at its snout.
-Make the most of being in this special place by wandering around the glacial moraines and tarns.
-Our final drive takes us across the plains to Christchurch, where the tour ends.
+Make the most of being in this special place and wander around the glacial moraines and tarns.
+Our final drive takes us across the plains to Christchurch where the tour ends.
+(Breakfast & Lunch included)

 Dates & Fees